lagden/compose-issue/README.md

-# compose-issue
+# Compose Issue

-This is a example for issue: compose/issues#123
+This is a example for issue: https://github.com/docker/compose/issues/7790

-## Issue
+## Problem

 To reproduce the problem, follow the steps below: